Currently I'm working on portraits of my most cherished music makers, as a kind of homage and thank you to them for forming the soundtrack to my life.

 Get down with James Brown

-Les Animaux (The Animals) is a series of gouache paintings on French watercolour paper.
+Les Animaux (The Animals) is a series of gouache paintings on Arches watercolour paper.
 These works explore the effects of climate change upon animals who depend on extreme climates of hot or cold for survival.
 Polar bears are well-documented as being some of the first animals to be adversely affected by melting polar caps.
 Watching footage of these wondrous beings struggling to swim the ever-widening gaps between areas of solid ice is heart-wrenching.

 Referencing storybook imagery and mythology, these paintings reflect the ultimate quest: that of nothing less than finding simple sustenance provided by an eco-system in balance, e.g: drinking water for giraffes in the desert; edible wild grasses for Prairie Elk; snow in the wintertime for Musk Oxen.